NSW Retention Money Trust Account

 Trust account requirements

 A head contractor in a construction contract with a principal that has a value of at least $20 million, has certain obligations.

 - hold retention money in trust for the subcontractors entitled to the money;

 - ensure that the money is paid into and retained in a trust account established with an authorised deposit-taking institution (ADI), including banks, building societies and credit unions approved under section 87 of the Property and Stock Agents Act 2002;

 - ensure the retention money is paid into the trust account as soon as possible, but no later than 5 business days after the head contractor is required to retain the retention money.

 - The $20 million threshold is calculated by reference to the amount of consideration payable under the head contract.
 If the value of the contract reaches the $20 million threshold by variations, then subsequent subcontracts entered into by the head contractor will be subject to the trust account requirements.

 - If the $20 million threshold is reached after entry into the head contract, then the trust account requirements under the Regulation do not apply to subcontracts entered into before the $20 million threshold was reached.

-- for the purpose of the payment of the money in accordance with the terms of the construction contract under which the money was retained by the head contractor, or
+- payment of money in accordance with the terms of the construction contract under which the money was retained by the head contractor, or

-- in accordance with an order issued by a Court or a Tribunal.
+- in accordance with an order of a court of tribunal